 So now you are dating new people and the new person is supposed to be this different person I’m attracted to but this new person is not interesting to me.
 I’m not connecting.
 I’m bored.
 I miss dating the disasters but at least I’m interested—before everything blows up.

 Then you get to hear this “advice” (see above, the same advice that already rolls around inside your own brain) from your friends.
 Often married friends.
-Sometimes on this blog (guilty).
+Sometimes an article from this great resource called Brave Dating (guilty).
 You say “I hear you, I tried.
 Go away.”
 It is joyless.
 It is exhausting.